kanu-cast/challenges/README.md

 ```
  git clone https://github.com/kanu-cast/challenges.git
 ```

+# Algorithms Folder

+The first folder is algorithms folder that has two files, each file contains a separate algorithm.

 1. The first file is challengeOne.js which carries the hasSubArray algorithm that checks if an array contains a subArray of numbers that sum up to the target value provided